Skip to content

 Yes.
 Lopsided logos read as a hit piece and get screenshotted as 'see how biased they are' fuel.
 Oginify auto-balances both wordmarks to the same optical weight regardless of their original SVG dimensions.
 The card stays neutral on purpose — neutrality earns the click.

-What if I can't use the competitor's logo?
+What if I Can't Use the Competitor's Logo?

 Trademark law generally permits competitor logos in honest comparative advertising, but you should check with counsel for your jurisdiction.
 As a fallback, Oginify offers a typographic alternative — both product names in the same wordmark style — which sidesteps the question entirely.